silx-kit/pyFAI/doc/source/publications.rst

   **Journal of Applied Crystallography** (2015) 48 (2), 510-519

-The later publication provides a nice overview of the features introduced in version 0.11 and further developped in 0.12 and should be the one cited in publication using pyFAI.
+The later publication provides a nice overview of the features introduced in version 0.11 and further developed in v0.12 and should be the one cited in publication using pyFAI.
-There are already 55 publication refering to pyFAI, some of them in the most prestigious scientific journals (Nature, PNAS, ...).
+There are already 55 publication referring to pyFAI, some of them in the most prestigious scientific journals (Nature, PNAS, ...).